cengelbart39/ESQLConstructor/README.md

 * `quant`: `integer`
 * `date`: `date`

-This package produces another Swift file, which produces the result of the Phi operator for a given set of parameters.
+This package produces another Swift package, `ESQLEvaluator`, which produces the result of the Phi operator for a given set of parameters.